djeada/Databases-Notes/notes/09_database_replication/03_multi_master_replication.md

 sudo yum install mysql-server galera
 ```

-2. **Database Configuration**: Configure MySQL on each of these master nodes.
+2. Database Configuration: Configure MySQL on each of these master nodes.
 The MySQL configuration file is usually located at /etc/my.cnf or /etc/mysql/my.cnf.
 Update the following lines to configure Galera:

 ```bash
 [mysqld]